ntma23/gamezone_revenue/README.md

 Game Zone, established in 2019, is a US company selling technology products worldwide.

 The company has rich sales data that has not been fully utilized.
 This project aims to analyze the data to uncover insights about sales trends and provide recommendations for improving revenue through better marketing efforts.

-Insights and recommendations are provided on the following key areas:
+Total Revenue is the primary indicator of Game Zone’s business growth, influenced by product mix, channel strategy, and regional performance.
+Therefore, insights and recommendations are provided on the following key areas:

 - Sales Trend Analysis: Examine historical sales patterns, focusing on total revenue.
 - Product Performance: Assess the impact of key products on overall revenue and investigate potential products.